johntrue15/NOCTURN-X-ray-repo/README.md

 =================
 The CT slice images you provided appear to depict specific specimens, possibly teeth or tooth-like structures, as suggested by their shape and outlines.
 Each slice shows varying levels of detail, with the object prominently displayed in the center against a black background, which aids in visualization.

-1. **First Image**: The object at the center is somewhat pointed, indicating it may be a tooth’s crown.
+1. **First Image**: The object at the center is somewhat pointed, indicating it may be a tooth's crown.
 There is a smooth contour toward the tip.

 2. **Subsequent Images**: As you progress through the images, the shape and position of the object gradually change, possibly illustrating the three-dimensional structure of the specimen from different angles.
 The consistency in color and textural details hints at a solid material, likely indicative of dental anatomy.